-Academic Alert is an early notice to improve academic standing to good standing and avoid academic probation.
-Full details of the University of Cincinnati Academic Standing Policy can be found at: uc.edu/registrar/policies\and\procedures/undergrad\acad\standing.html Students are accountable for reviewing this policy.
+Full details of the University of Cincinnati Academic Standing Policy can be found at: uc.edu/registrar/policies and procedures/undergrad_acad_standing.html Students are accountable for reviewing this policy.
+The policy pertains to all undergraduate students at the University of Cincinnati.

 Students who are placed on Academic Alert or Academic Probation (see below) will receive notification regarding their academic standing status from the University of Cincinnati and UC Blue Ash College.
 UC Blue Ash students on Academic Alert and Academic Probation will be expected to fully engage in support programs specified by the Office of Academic Affairs.
+Our mission at UC Blue Ash is to support student success each step of the way - in good as well as challenging times.
+We will provide the tools, resources and support that help "make it possible" for students to achieve good academic standing.
+We expect that students who are placed on Academic Alert or Probation will "make it happen" by fully engaging in all support efforts